PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 At resume, inspect the immediately preceding terminal strided-slice/pad/concat raw owner.
 Confirm its return and prune contract before staging evidence.
 Commit and push only; do not create or update a pull request.

+## Second terminal slice/pad/concat evidence characterization checkpoint

+The strided-slice/pad/concat bridge owner prunes only after a positive rewrite, and its transactional rejection and idempotence coverage make the single counter complete mutation evidence.
+Two direct production calls use this owner, with the second terminal affine recovery between them.

+A strict expected-failure contract requires only the second call to assign `_terminal_slice_pad_concat_stats`.
+It freezes the preceding terminal affine recovery, following `late_spp_results`, direct-call count of two, and first call as an unchanged expression.
+No arguments, owner behavior, or reconciliation guard changes.

+At implementation, replace the exact second expression and update late-SPP, terminal-affine, and architecture boundary tests.
+Validate the complete bridge owner suite and adjacent terminal orchestration, core, pass efficiency, architecture, and TensorFlow import blocker sequentially.
+Commit and push only;
+do not create or update a pull request.